isaacnmm/pestpolicy-hugo2XX/content/posts/best-silverfish-repellent/index.md

 ##  [5.
 JT Eaton 360 silverfish Killer](https://www.amazon.com/dp/B000HMCAAO/?tag=p-policy-20)

-JT Eaton 360 is a concentrated silverfish [repellent](https://pestpolicy.com/best-gnat-repellent/) that comes packed in a ready-to-use dilution ratio. - The inflammable compound is highly refined to improve killing action (kills in contact) and boost crack penetration.
+JT Eaton 360 is a concentrated silverfish [repellent](https://pestpolicy.com/best-gnat-repellent/)that comes packed in a ready-to-use dilution ratio. - The inflammable compound is highly refined to improve killing action (kills in contact) and boost crack penetration.
 You will definitely love the alternative nozzle that comes with JT Eaton as it allows point application, thus eliminating overspray.

 In addition, the powder substance integrates non-staining ingredients that prevent surface damage upon use - Fogger for Roaches.
 JT Eaton works best when used either indoors or outdoor - provided it's kept dry on the surface.
 You can count on JT Eaton when it comes to action power - the powder has a long-lasting residual effect and limited environmental pollution.